apache/mynewt-site/docs/os/modules/split/split.md

 Then newt collects the symbols used by both `app` and `loader` in two ways.
 It collects the set of symbols from the `.elf` files.
 It also collects all the possible symbols from the `.a` files for each application.

-Newt builds the set of packages that the two application share.
+Newt builds the set of packages that the two applications share.
 It ensures that all the symbols used in those packages are matching.
 NOTE: because of features and #ifdefs, its possible for the two package to have symbols that are not the same.
 In this case newt generates an error and will not build a split image.

-Then newt create the list of symbols that the two applications share from those packages (using the .elf files).
+Then newt creates the list of symbols that the two applications share from those packages (using the .elf files).

-Newt re-links the loader ensure all of these symbols are present in the loader application (by forcing the linker to include them in the `.elf`).
+Newt re-links the loader to ensure all of these symbols are present in the loader application (by forcing the linker to include them in the `.elf`).

 Newt builds a special copy of the loader.elf with only these symbols (and the handful of symbols discussed in the linking section above).